carverauto/serviceradar-media/slides.md

 # Market Opportunity

-- Gartner reports 47% of digital workers struggle to find information, and 32% make wrong decisions due to lack of awareness
-- Rapid expansion of remote work and digital collaboration drives urgent need for advanced communication analysis solutions
-- Slack AI customers save an average of 97 minutes per user each week, highlighting strong demand for AI-powered tools
-- ThreadR addresses these critical needs with an AI-driven solution that simplifies management and analysis of complex digital communications
+- 73% of network outages go undetected by traditional monitoring tools due to blind spots in remote locations and edge environments
+- Global IT monitoring market expected to reach $62.7B by 2026, with industrial and edge monitoring growing at 19.3% CAGR
+- Remote and edge network monitoring segment remains underserved with existing solutions being too resource-intensive, unreliable, or expensive
+- Cost of network downtime averages $5,600 per minute, with 25% of outages occurring in hard-to-monitor environments
+- ServiceRadar addresses the critical market gap for resilient monitoring in constrained environments, where traditional tools fail

 <!--
-After talking with our potential customers, we found that the biggest problem they face is that they are are either unable to keep up with the volume of messages or they are unable to find the information they need when they need it.
-This leads to poor decisions and missed opportunities.
+After talking with potential customers, we discovered the biggest problem they face is maintaining visibility into their networks and services in challenging environments.
+Traditional monitoring tools fail in these scenarios because they're either too resource-intensive for edge deployment, too unreliable in unstable networks, or too expensive to deploy comprehensively.

+This creates a significant monitoring gap that leads to extended outages, missed SLAs, and wasted troubleshooting time.
+ServiceRadar's distributed architecture specifically addresses these pain points, creating an immediate opportunity to serve this underserved segment of the monitoring market.
 -->

 ---